CamsAshes/Windowed_IncogContext/README.md

-### This is a long-shot, and I have given up on this for now.
-Might return to it later if ever it becomes relevant again and it strikes my fancy to beat my head against this wall
+### CAM'S DISCLAIMER: This fork's attempt is a long-shot, and I have given up on this for now.
+Might return to it later if ever it becomes relevant again and it strikes my fancy to beat my head against this wall.
+Please defer to the original by [dralletje](https://github.com/dralletje/Windowed) which is an amazing piece of work that works terribly well in <90% of cases on a standard browser instance.
+Truly, a masterpiece.

 # ![Windowed Logo](extension/Icons/Icon_32.png) Windowed